XAMPPRocky/tokei/README.md

   Check out the [12.0.0 release](https://github.com/XAMPPRocky/tokei/releases/v12.0.0)
   to see how Tokei's speed compares to others.

-- Tokei is **accurate**, Tokei correctly handles multi line comments, nested comments, and not counting comments that are in strings.
-Providing an accurate code statistics.
+- Tokei is **accurate**.
+Tokei correctly handles multi-line comments, nested comments, and not counting comments that are in strings providing an accurate code statistics.

-- Tokei has huge range of languages, supporting over **150** languages, and their various extensions.
+- Tokei has a huge range of languages, supporting over **150**, and their various extensions.

-- Tokei can output in multiple formats(**CBOR**, **JSON**, **YAML**) allowing Tokei's output to be easily stored, and reused.
+- Tokei can output in multiple formats (**CBOR**, **JSON**, **YAML**) allowing Tokei's output to be easily stored and reused.
 These can also be reused in tokei combining a previous run's statistics with another set.

 - Tokei is available on **Mac**, **Linux**, and **Windows**.
 See [installation instructions](#installation) for how to get Tokei on your platform.